-I wish I’d had a therapist who could relate.
-Who actually understood what it’s like to live with illness.
+I wish I’d had a therapist who could relate to what it’s like to live with illness.

-With an MA in Sociology: Families, Health & Well-being and a Masters of Social Work, I’ve been professionally exploring the concepts of health and well-being for almost 10 years.
+With an Madter of Arts in Sociology: Families, Health & Well-being and a Master of Social Work, I’ve been professionally exploring the concepts of health and illness for almost 10 years.